Rohingya boat sinks off west Burma

 At least one boat, which was towing the other two smaller boats, sank, and dozens of people are still missing.

-Barbara Manzi, head of the United Nations Office for the Coordination of Humanitarian Affairs (UNOCHA), told the BBC from Sittwe that search-and-rescue operations were ongoing.
+Barbara Manzi, head of the United Nations Office for the

-"It appears that this boat left the camp with the blessing of the authorities before hitting rocks," she said.
+that search-and-rescue operations were ongoing."It appears that this boat left the camp with the blessing of the authorities before hitting rocks," she said.

 Burmese officials began evacuations this week, after warnings the cyclone may hit neighbouring Bangladesh from Thursday, bringing heavy rain and flooding to western Burma.